 The term “account activity” is broad and can mean a wide range of things.
 It could refer to the last time you made a payment towards the debt.
 Concerning credit card debt, it could also mean the last time you used the credit card.
 Bottom line: it is the last time you used the said account in any way.
 This activity is often defined as making a payment or drawing funds from an account.

-The debt can pass from the original creditor to several debt collectors, which is time-consuming.
+The debt can pass from the original creditor to several debt collection agencies, which is time-consuming.
 In addition, most debt collectors tend to wait until the last moment before filing lawsuits against their debtors.
 As a result, you may observe a sudden push from your debt collector to make a payment (any payment, regardless of how small) to extend the statute of limitations.

-4. Pick a Good Attorney
+4. Pick a Good Debt Collection Attorney

 Considering the numerous loopholes highlighted in this guide, you have a good chance of winning the debt collection lawsuit against you.
 However, you also stand a good chance of losing the case, resulting in devastating effects on your finances.
 It all depends on how deep your knowledge of the legal system runs.

 It can be complicated to understand the law.
 Financial jargon is confusing enough without adding legal jargon.
 This is where legal advice comes in.
-Therefore, you should hire a debt attorney to represent you before answering the lawsuit and taking any other measures recommended above.
+Therefore, you should hire a debt collection attorney to represent you before answering the lawsuit and taking any other measures recommended above.

 It is therefore advisable to hire an attorney who is affordable and meets the quality standards outlined below.